Ever experienced the unpleasant smell of rotten eggs when opening a pack of sausage links?

 Check for Sliminess

 Another way to determine if the sausage is spoiled is by touching it.
 If it feels slimy, it’s best to discard it immediately.

 Prevent Your Sausage From Smelling Like Rotten Eggs

-Consume sausages soon after purchase:
+Consume them soon after purchase:

 Whenever possible, try to eat your sausages on the same day you buy them.
 This ensures that you’re consuming fresh links and not letting them sit for too long.

-Store sausages in the refrigerator:
+Store in the refrigerator:

 If you’re not eating your sausages right away, store them in the refrigerator.
 Make sure to consume them within three to five days of refrigeration.

 If you want to store sausages for longer than five days, freeze them.
 However, make sure to consume links stored in the freezer within two to three months.
 Beyond that, the quality of them may start to deteriorate.

 For added freshness, consider vacuum-sealing them before placing them in the freezer.
 This method removes air from the packaging and prevents freezer burn.